eslint/rfcs/designs/2019-move-to-async-api/README.md

 ## Backwards Compatibility Analysis

+This is a breaking change.

 Deprecating `CLIEngine` is a drastic change.
 But people can continue to use `CLIEngine` as-is until we decide to remove it.
-The decision would not be near future.

-We can do both adding a new class and the deprecation in a minor release.
+The new API depends on [Asynchronous Iteration](https://github.com/tc39/proposal-async-iteration) syntax.
+Node.js supports the syntax since `10.0.0`, so we have to drop Node.js `8.x`.
+Because the `8.x` will be EOL in December 2019 (two months later!), we can work on this soon.

 ## Alternatives